jhlagado/monty/README.md

 _I'd like to have an argument, please._

-## What is Monthy?
+## What is Monty?

 Monty is a minimalist RPN based language "concatenative" interpreter but one which aims at readability and use of use.
 It is written for the Z80 miroprocessor and takes about 4K.

 Unlike other interpreters, Monty does not use obscure symbols.
 Instead it uses well-known symbols and conventions to do expected things.
 Sometimes an operations is made of two symbols like <= which means "less than or equal to".
 Where possible Monty follows the conventions laid out in the C programming language so the meanings of Monty operations should be recognisable to programmers of other languages.

 Monty has functions and you pass values to them by name just like in the C language.
 Unlike Forth, There are no built in stack manipulation words in Monty.
 There is still a stack, just one stack, but the user doesn't normally care about it.

 Example, a function to square a value a